nadudvariz/Layout-optimization/docs/human-participant-instructions.md

 for determining whether a layout is correct.
 For example, they may include:
 - general principles that are difficult to operationalize, such as: “the kitchen should be bright”,
 - references to furniture or components that do not exist in the given problem set.\
-For this reason, please interpret the requirements reasonably and use your professional judgment, focusing primarily on the rules that are actually applicable to the given layout.
+For this reason, please interpret the requirements reasonably and use your judgment, focusing primarily on the rules that are actually applicable to the given layout.

 Component rules: The component_rules file contains structural rules related to furniture items and components.
 These should be interpreted as follows:
 - Against wall: specifies whether a given piece of furniture must be placed against a wall.
 Possible values are: yes, forbidden, optional.
 If placement against a wall is forbidden, there must be sufficient free space between the furniture and the wall to allow movement around it.